 Veronica Salas, Viola (not pictured)

-FRANCISCA MENDOZA has performed in North, Central and South America, Europe, Israel and the Far East.
-She has appeared at Carnegie Hall as a soloist with The New Chamber Orchestra of New York, has performed at Steinway Hall, Weill Recital Hall and Lincoln Center and she has been a guest with Robert Sherman at WQXR, New York.
-Her commercially released CD recording of Debussy and Prokofieff sonatas has been praised as “superb”…“enchanting…”.
-Her performances have been broadcast on radio and television in The United States, South America, Spain and Mexico.
-“Francisca Mendoza is a musician of uncommon individuality and power… this was Brahms as it should be played, fervent and hot-blooded but always with the most unbearable tenderness just underneath”… — THE WASHINGTON POST— During the 2015 season Ms. Mendoza was invited by the MUSEO DEL VIOLINO ANTONIO STRADIVARIUS, Cremona, to adjudicate the International Violin Making Competition 2015 and to perform in a Gala Concert at the prestigious TEATRO PONCHIELLI.
-She also toured Italy and Poland where she performed Zigeunerweisen to standing ovations at the Krakow Opera House, The Karol Szymanowski Academy in Katowice and Sala Baldini in Rome, by invitation of the Altamura Center for the Arts.
-Ms. Mendoza has also given Master Classes and has been invited for teaching residencies at Mount Royal University, Calgary, Canada, El Systema for the Philippino Youth in Philippines where she performed with the ABS-CBN Orchestra , and has taught at the Amati Conservatory and Amati Music Festival.
+Selected by MUSICAL AMERICA as a YOUNG ARTIST OF THE YEAR 1990, FRANCISCA MENDOZA has performed to critical acclaim and standing ovations around the world.
+Her performances have been in North, Central and South America, Europe, Israel and the Far East, and she has appeared at Carnegie Hall as soloist with the New Chamber Orchestra of New York, as well as at Steinway Hall, Weill Recital Hall and at Lincoln Center.
+Ms. Mendoza’s commercially released CD recording of Debussy and Prokofiev violin sonatas has been praised as “superb”…”enchanting”.
+During the 2015 season Ms. Mendoza was invited by the MUSEO DEL VIOLINO ANTONIO STRADIVARIUS, Cremona, to adjudicate the International Violin Making Competition 2015, and to perform in a Gala Concert at the prestigious TEATRO PONCHIELLI.
+She also toured Italy and Poland where she performed Sarasate’s Zigeunerweisen to standing ovations at the Krakow Opera House, Karol Szymanowski Academy in Katowice and Sala Baldini in Rome.
+Ms. Mendoza has also given master classes in teaching residencies at Mount Royal University, Calgary, Alberta and El Systema for Philippino Youth in the Philippines.

 MITCHELL KRIEGLER was born in the Bronx and graduated from the Manhattan School of Music.
 He studied clarinet with Charles Russo, Conrad Kuchay, and Robert Renino.
 Mr. Kriegler performs at Lincoln Center with the New York City Ballet, and at Carnegie Hall with the New York Pops.
 He is an artist member of The Bronx Arts Ensemble, the Linden Quintet and the New York City Opera Orchestra.